nextstrain/docs.nextstrain.org/src/tutorials/creating-a-workflow.rst

 -  Virus
 -  Date

-Builds using published data should include the following additional columns, as shown in the example above:
+Workflows using published data should include the following additional columns, as shown in the example above:

 -  Accession (e.g., NCBI GenBank, EMBL EBI, etc.)
 -  Authors